 - Test drive the idea of a spiritual training partner with a limited first step.
 The next time your small group meets try pairing up at the end of the session to share prayer requests and pray together.
 Guys with guys and gals with gals.
 Nothing permanent, just for the session.

 - The next time your group meets, look over the study ahead of time and decide which of the questions lend themselves to "sub-dividing."
 Rather than doing every question as a large group together, sub-dividing into groups of 2 to 4 allows your members to participate more fully.
 Have them stay together to share prayer requests and pray.

-- Print off copies of the Purpose Driven Health Assessment and ask your members to complete it.
+- Print off copies of the Spiritual Health Assessment and ask your members to complete it.
 Then, take advantage of the growing familiarity your group has with sub-dividing to ask them to pair up with someone (guys with guys, gals with gals) and have them share their results.
-A next great step is to have your members use the results from the assessment and create a Health Plan.
+A next great step is to have your members use the results from the assessment and create a Spiritual Health Plan